NYGPhan/eaiNodeFibers/README.md

-# eaiFiNEFile
+# eaiFiNE
-Hosting a searchable node file on shinyapps.
+Hosting a searchable node file.

+Lines in the file are added and removed based on start and end dates.